Algorithms for Distance Problems in Continuous Graphs: Introduction

 In this work, we tackle the challenge of subquadratic diameter and mean distance computation for \emph{continuous graphs} (these objects are also called \textit{metric graphs} in other areas closer to analysis~\cite{BFb0086338,friedlander2005genericity}).
 Our main motivation arises from \emph{geometric graphs}.
 A geometric graph is an undirected graph where each vertex is a two-dimensional point, and each edge is a straight line segment between the corresponding two points.
-These graphs naturally arise in applications involving geographic information, such as road or river networks.
-The main characteristic of geometric graphs is that every point on each edge is considered part of the graph.
-Therefore, the graph can be considered an infinite point set.
-The diameter of a geometric graph is the maximum distance taken over its infinitely many pairs of points.
-The class of continuous graphs is actually more general than geometric graphs, and is formally defined in \cref{sec:preliminaries}.
-Distances in continuous graphs, especially the diameter, have received a lot of interest recently, mainly in the context of augmentation problems~\cite{ChenGar82,CaceresGHMPR18,DBLP:conf/swat/CarufelMS16,CGSS-17,GarijoMRS19,bae2019shortcuts,MeanDist23, GY23, GW22}; see also~\cite{BKM24} for results on the mean distance in the context of geometric analysis.
+These graphs have been widely studied not only for their theoretical interest but also for their numerous applications; they naturally arise in applications involving network design and geographic information, such as road or river networks; see, for instance,~\cite{PHILLIPS2015147,viana2013simplicity}.

+The class of continuous graphs, formally defined in \cref{sec:preliminaries}, is actually more general than geometric graphs.
+Informally, the \emph{continuous graph} $\GG$ defined by an edge-weighted graph $G$ is the infinite set of points determined by the vertices and edges of $G$, where each point on an edge is considered part of the graph.
+Therefore, the graph $\GG$ can be considered an infinite set of points.
+Every geometric graph can be seen as a continuous graph, but not the other way around.
+For example, a complete graph on four vertices can be seen as a continuous graph but it is not always realizable as a geometric graph (simply take all edge-lengths equal to $1$.)

+The concept of distance extends from graphs to continuous graphs in a natural way, as well as the notions of diameter and mean distance.
+However, there is a fundamental difference between the two settings: in the continuous case both parameters involve considering an infinite number of distances, those between any two points along the edges of the graph (rather than the distances only between the vertices, as in the discrete case.)